arindom38/testcommerce/README.md

 * Uses JUnit with Mockito demonstrates TDD approach with associated libraries
 * All APIs are "self-documented" by Swagger2 using annotations
 * Flyway is used for db migration automatic with an initial dump data for testing.
+* Demonstrates aspect Oriented logging for request and response

 Here are some Key API you can call: